dukcc/nextDuckyhq/README.md

 # Next DuckyHQ

-Probably the version of the DuckyHQ website I will use.
+The version of the DuckyHQ website I will use.

 Built with Next.js 13, and Tailwind CSS.